-The one thing we do know about fluid retention is that it’s usually caused by the buildup of water in the body’s tissues.
+One thing we know about fluid retention is that it’s usually caused by the accumulation of water in the body’s tissues.

-What causes this?
-Normally, there’s an imbalance between the flow of fluids from one region to another.
+What causes it?
+Normally, it’s due to an imbalance between the flow of fluids from one region to another.

 Problems arise when your body isn’t able to get rid of any excess fluid.
-The balance becomes unsustainable and gives rise to so-called fluid retention.
+The balance becomes unsustainable and causes fluid retention.

 Hydration and edema

-Being well hydrated and having edema are not the same thing.
-Edema, or swelling, is a clear expression of water being stored within your body (it mostly shows up in the legs).
+Being well-hydrated and having edema aren’t the same thing.
+Edema, or swelling, is a clear expression of water being stored within your body (it mostly manifests in the legs).

-Your legs require stronger circulation in order to remove blood properly, and this is where the imbalances usually occur (for example, if you spend too much time sitting or standing).
+Your legs require stronger circulation in order to remove blood properly and this is where the imbalances usually occur (for example, if you spend too much time sitting down or standing up).

-Edema is usually triggered by a hormonal situation dominated by estrogen, an excess of sodium in the diet, or low blood circulation due to leading a sedentary lifestyle.
+Edema is usually triggered by a hormonal situation dominated by estrogen, an excess of sodium, or low blood circulation due to a sedentary lifestyle.

 If fluid retention appears in the upper parts of the body (for example, in the arms, hands, or even the face), it could be due to a poorly functioning kidney.

-In women, it’s very common to experience fluid retention during your menstrual cycle.
+In women, it’s very common to experience fluid retention during their menstrual cycle.

 The function of veins

 Your veins, contrary to what you might think, aren’t sealed channels.
-The lining of your veins also allows for the entry and exit of fluids.
+The lining of your veins also allow for the entry and exit of fluids.